 RV Insurance 101

-What is RV insurance and what does it cover?
+What is RV insurance and what does RV insurance cover?

-RV insurance covers similar risks as auto insurance, with additional protection for personal belongings on board, equipment, etc. Policies can include the following:
+RV insurance covers similar risks as auto insurance, with additional protection for personal belongings on board, equipment, etc. RV insurance policies often cover the following:

 - Collision protection